Christie Welsh: International

 Amidst top U.S. players out for wage boycotts after their 1999 World Cup the national team called up the Nittany Lion striker for the Australian Cup.
 In January 2000 Welsh made her National Team debut scoring against the Czech Republic in a 8-1 rout in Melbourne, Australia.
 Welsh took a leave of absence from school and college soccer to establish a residency with the United States Women's National Team in Florida to train.

 Welsh scored 11 goals in 15 games for the United States in her first significant season with the full national team.
 She scored 10 goals faster than any other player in American soccer history.
 In 2004, Welsh was a member of the U.S. Olympic Residency Training Camp.
 In 2005, Welsh won the Golden Boot Award as top scorer in the prestigious Algarve Cup tournament with five goals, including the game-winning goal in the championship match against Germany.

+International goals

 Coaching career

 Welsh is currently an assistant coach at University of Oregon.
-She previously served as a volunteer assistant coach for Penn State from 2004–2006 and Wisconsin in 2011.
+She previously served as a volunteer assistant coach for Penn State from 2004 to 2006 and Wisconsin in 2011.
 She is also head coach and director of the U16 FC Bucks Revolution club team.